cedille/ial/README.txt

 stream and stream2 or nat-division and nat-division2, and there might be name conflicts in such cases).

+3. Browsing the library

+You can get some overview of what is in the library by following imports from lib.agda (this is the main entry point for the library).

-3. Credits
+4. Credits

-The library is mostly written by myself, but it also includes some contributions from John Bodeen and from undergraduates who took my Programming Language Concepts class, Spring 2014.
+The library is mostly written by myself, but it also includes some contributions from John Bodeen and from undergraduates who took my Programming Language Concepts class, Spring 2014 and 2015.

-4. Releases
+5. Releases

 Released versions of the library can be found at

 https://svn.divms.uiowa.edu/repos/clc/projects/agda/ial-releases

-5. License
+6. License

 This library is currently provided under the MIT License, see LICENSE.txt.

-6. Documentation
+7. Documentation

 There is no formal documentation currently, besides comments in the files.